-Note: In order to access recordings you will need to have an active Ring Video Recording subscription.
-Get more details on Ring Video Recording subscriptions here.
+Note: In order to access recordings you will need to have an active Ring Protect Plan subscription.
+Get more details on Ring Protect Plan subscriptions here.

 Tapping “Device Health” brings you to a new panel that contains all of the operational information on your Ring Floodlight Cam.
 If something goes wrong, the information and tools on this page will help you solve it.